AerisCloud/ansible-collectd/README.md

 All options are optional.

-For Collectd 5.4, define `fs_type`.
-Example `fs_type: ext4`.
-Note: Do not set `fs_type` if you're using Collectd 5.5.

-For Collectd 5.5, the following should be set as an array.
+The following should be set as an array.
 Example 1: (Single value)
 ```
 collectd_df_device: '["/dev/xvda1"]'